thrillstone/maas-docs-online/docs/group_concepts/gc_dmr.rst

 =======================================

 In PubSub+ Cloud, all enterprise messaging services are created with the Dynamic Message Routing (DMR) feature enabled.
-To learn more about DMR, checkout `the official documentation in the Solace docs <https://docs.solace.com/Features/Dynamic-Msg-Routing.htm>`_.
+To learn more about DMR, checkout `the official documentation in the Solace Tech Docs <https://docs.solace.com/Features/Dynamic-Msg-Routing.htm>`_.

 PubSub+ Cloud will only prepare services for DMR in the following plans: